London, I'm coming for you.

 Who is this person looking back at me in the mirror?

 We are complex beings.
 Multi-layered and faceted.
 And brilliant when held in the right light.
-I don't know why we would expect anything less.
-We are made in the image of a complex God.
+I don't know why we would expect anything less when we are made in the image of a complex God.

-A God that we cannot understand, but yet knows us fully.
+A God that we cannot comprehend, but yet knows us fully.

 A God who speaks galaxies into existence and creates daffodils and the softness of a newborn's skin.
-Who created the wind that brushes against my skin and a smile that can be seen in a person's eyes and drew a line in the sand for the ocean not to cross.
+Who commands the wind that brushes against my skin and drew a line in the sand for the ocean not to cross.
+The God who created the gift of a smile that can be seen in a person's eyes.

 We are fully known.
 All parts laid bare.
 And deep down, it's what we all crave and yet fear that once we are, we will not be fully loved.
 Like maybe some parts of us are acceptable and other parts, not so much.
 Like those parts we've deemed as unacceptable might also make us unlovable.

-I watched an exchange recently between my husband and a man who has spent most of his life in prison.
-His present reality is one of homelessness and the struggling road to recovery from drug addiction.
+I watched an exchange recently between my husband and a man whose present reality is one of homelessness and the struggling road to recovery from drug addiction.
 They stood on the sidewalk in the cold night air as cars drove by, their headlights shedding moments of light into the darkness.
 His head hung low in shame from a recent relapse after weeks of sobriety and the brief taste of a better life.
 I heard my husband tell him to look up.
 To look him in the eye.
 He told him that he was not ashamed of him.
-And then he said something that was worth its weight in gold.
+And then he said something worth its weight in gold.
 The kind of thing you write about.
 The sort of thing that puts a lump in your own throat.
 Wrecking and transformative if allowed to sink in and settle into the heart.